Complex Divorce or "contested Divorce"

 Discovery is a tool that is used to gather information from the other party in a divorce case.
 The information could be needed for a potential settlement proposal, mediation and/or trial preparation.

 There are four types of discovery that you may see in your divorce case:

 - Requests for Production and Inspection of Documents allows a party to see another party’s bank statements, credit card statements, medical bills, etc.

 - Requests for Interrogatories are written questions from the other party.
 They require “essay” styled responses from you.
 They usually revolve around the important issues in the case and can sometimes be about sensitive topics that you might feel uncomfortable discussing.

-- Rule 194 Requests for Disclosure are used to learn about the other party’s character witnesses, expert witnesses, legal theories, and evidence.
+- Rule 194 Required Initial Disclosures are used to learn about the other party’s character witnesses, expert witnesses, legal theories, and evidence.
 In short, they are a tool for gathering intelligence about the other party’s “plan of attack” for trial.
 In 2021, the Texas Legislature amended the Discovery Rules to require the disclosure of certain information automatically, without waiting for a formal discovery request from the other party.
 Initial Disclosures are one of the first steps in the discovery process, and the exchange of this information occurs quickly after the filing of the lawsuit.